-In this example, we consider the analysis of quarterly U.S. GNP from 1947(1) to 2002(3), n = 223 observations.
+In this example, we consider the analysis of quarterly U.S. GNP from 1947(1) to 2002(3), n=223 observations.
 The data are real U.S. gross national product in billions of chained 1996 dollars and have been seasonally adjusted.
 The data were obtained from the Federal Reserve Bank of St. Louis (http://research.stlouisfed.org/).
 Figure 3.13 shows a plot of the data, say, y_t .
 Because strong trend tends to obscure other effects, it is difficult to see any other variability in data except for periodic large dips in the economy.
-When reports of GNP and similar economic indicators are given, it is of interest.
+When reports of GNP and similar economic indicators are given, it is often in growth rate (percent change) rather than in actual (or adjusted) values that is of interest.
 The growth rate, say, $x_t = \nabla \log(y_t)$, is plotted in Figure 3.14, and it appears to be a stable process.